top of page

 Work hours and exchange

-We offer space to camp or park a campervan, in exchange for:
+We offer a space to camp or park a campervan, and sometimes a yurt or caravan to sleep in, depending on availability and time of year, in exchange for:

-If someone has particular skills, and/or after the first week, we feel someone is confident enough to work some more hours unsupervised, we can offer a full work exchange, food included:
+If after the first week, we feel someone is confident enough to work more hours unsupervised, we can offer a full work exchange of 25 hours per week, food included.

 For parents with young children, we can arrange that they do less hours of work to compensate for their work of being a parent.
 We can also arrange between the parents in the group that someone looks after the children in the group for some hours, as a playgroup or activity or homeschooling session.
 These hours could be included as part of the work exchange hours.